Christian Anxiety. That should be an oxymoron, right?

 So, why then, are you still afraid?

-Well, maybe it’s because when life falls apart, the people you love fail you, or it feels like you’re under attack, the world still feels scary.
+Well, we live in a fallen world, and the Word tells us that we have a spiritual enemy who seeks to steal and destroy.
+He wants very much to steal our peace and joy, and to destroy our faith.
+And, when life falls apart, the people you love fail you, or it feels like you’re under attack, the world can feel scary.
 No matter who you are or what you believe.
 Even when you know where your hope lies, it can still take a toll.

 Anxiety often comes with human territory.
 And some of us have it worse than others.